DevAlexIon/chat-app-ui/README.md

 1. **Report Issues:** Found a bug or have a feature request?
 Open an issue on our GitHub repository.
 2. **Submit Pull Requests:** Have a fix or enhancement?
 Fork the repository, make your changes, and submit a pull request.
 3. **Feedback:** Your feedback is valuable to us.
 Share your experience and suggestions for improvements.

-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.